 People who suffer sexual harassment can feel powerless, especially when they are told that there is nothing they can do about it.
 Victims of sexual harassment, however, have strong rights under Title VII of the Civil Rights Act of 1964 and many state laws.
 An experienced attorney from Schwartz Law Firm in Farmington Hills, Michigan, can tell you exactly what you can do to put a stop to sexual harassment.

 In many sexual harassment cases, especially those involving a hostile work environment, your co-workers may not even realize that their conduct is offensive.
-If you let them know how you feel about the conduct, this may resolve the problem; they may stop the offensive conduct out of a genuine concern for your sensibilities or a desire to avoid workplace tension.
+If you let them know how you feel about the conduct, this may resolve the problem.
+They may stop the offensive conduct out of a genuine concern for your sensibilities or a desire to avoid workplace tension.
 If the issue is not resolved, at least you have put the harassers on notice.

 If the offensive conduct does not stop, you still have options.
 Some companies have detailed procedures for handling sexual harassment complaints.
 If your company has such a procedure, you should follow it to the letter, taking note of any time limits set out in that policy.
-If your company has designated certain staff to receive sexual harassment complaints, that is where you should bring your complaint.
+If your company has designated certain staff to receive sexual harassment complaints, then that is where you should bring your complaint.

 If your company has no set procedure, speak with your immediate supervisor about the harassment.
 If your supervisor has been harassing you, make your complaint to the supervisor's immediate superior.
 It is important, particularly in hostile environment cases, to make sure that your company's management knows of the harassment.